Frequently Asked Questions

 BEST COUNTRY IN THE WORLD?

 I can't say because every country is potentially my favorite.
 It depends on favorite what?
 Favorite for low prices, for beaches, for mountains, for museums, for relaxing, for going out etc...
 Generally I can say that the countries that made the biggest impression on me have been countries where I stayed for a long time or where I got surprised because I expected something else.
-That list is kind of long too :) But I'll mention San Marino, Andorra, Serbia, Latvia, Iceland, Greenland, Nicaragua, Colombia, Ecuador, Suriname, Venezuela, Trinidad & Tobago, Cuba, Mali, Nigeria, Namibia, the Seychelles and Sudan.
+That list is kind of long too :) But I'll mention San Marino, Andorra, Serbia, Latvia, Iceland, Greenland, Nicaragua, Colombia, Ecuador, Suriname, Venezuela, Trinidad & Tobago, Cuba, Mali, Nigeria, Namibia, the Seychelles, Sudan, Libya, Lebanon, Syria, Iraq, Iran, Oman, Afghanistan, Tajikistan, Kirghistan, Kazakhstan and Pakistan.
 It's kind of an unfair question with so many wonderful countries in the world ;)

 ANY ADVICE? / I WANT TO TRAVEL THE WORLD?

 The best advice I can give you is to stick to the plan and make it happen.
 So many people find excuses.
 Once you are out there you should stay positive, open and smile a lot.
 I guarantee you that it will change your world!
 Try local food, learn bits and pieces of the local language and use it every chance you get.